Why become a teacher?

 Once qualified, there are many chances for good teachers to climb the career ladder and find opportunities for employment within our beyond the local area.

 As part of the Department for Education’s Recruitment and Retention Strategy, which launched in January 2019, they published the Early Career Framework.
 This sets out what all early career teachers should learn about and learn how to do.
 It has been developed in close partnership with the profession and draws on the best available research evidence and has been designed around the most effective forms of professional development.
 The framework is underpinned by an entitlement to a fully funded, two-year package of structured training and support for early career teachers.
-The national roll-out of this framework will start in September 2021, so you will really benefit from this.
-Find out more about the framework.
+The national roll-out of this framework started in September 2021.
+You can find out more about the Early Career framework here.

 Teaching offers a competitive salary and great benefits

-You will also earn a competitive, secure salary and have access to a wealth of other benefits, from a generous pension to up to 13 weeks of holiday allowance.
-So, you can look forward to a career that is both personally and financially rewarding.
+As a teacher, you will earn a competitive, secure salary and have access to a wealth of other benefits, from a generous pension to up to 13 weeks of holiday allowance - so you can look forward to a career that is both personally and financially rewarding.
 Many of the trainees who train within our Hub area go on to work within this area and give back to these local communities.